pirmd/libro/README.md

                  "Suspense".
 - Issues:        Issues collects (possible) issues encountered during Book's processing that deserve end-user attention.
+- SimilarBooks   SimilarBooks collects alternative Book's metadata that are possibly better or more complete than actual metada set. `libro`is for some reasons usually not sure enough whether they are corresponding to exactly the same book.

 ## MAIN GOALS
 Beside bug hunting and improved user experience, main functions planned to be